citp/privacy-policy-historical/c/cr/cru/crusharcade.com.md

-> *The following text is extracted and transformed from the crusharcade.com privacy policy that was archived on 2016-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160622110535id_/http%3A//www.crusharcade.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the crusharcade.com privacy policy that was archived on 2016-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161204192813id_/http%3A//www.crusharcade.com/privacy-policy) for the most accurate reproduction.*

-# CrushArcade | Privacy Policy
+# Privacy Policy - CrushArcade

 CRUSHARCADE PRIVACY POLICY